 "Electioneering" means to solicit a vote or speak to a voter on the subject of marking his or her ballot; to place a sign(s) relating to any candidate or other matter to be voted on; to distribute material relating to any candidate or other matter to be voted on; or to place a sign(s), distribute material, or converse with a voter on the subject of the voter's qualifications to vote.

-- "Third Party Arbitrator" means the person(s) or organization selected to review and issue final findings relative to a Challenge filed against the election. - "Third Party Election Administrator" shall means the person, persons or organization responsible for conducting the actual election.
-Duties include, but are not limited to, setting up and managing the polling location(s), checking in voters, distributing and receiving ballots, tabulating the votes, announcing the election results, and securing the election materials. who manages the activities on the day of the election. - "Election Procedures" mean the procedures and methods adopted by a Neighborhood Council, consistent with their by-laws and approved by the Department of Neighborhood Empowerment, that are used to conduct the Neighborhood Council's governing board member elections. - "Final Arbitrator" shall mean the entity, organization, or person(s) authorized to settle all disputes to the Neighborhood Council election.
-This entity, organization, or person(s) shall not be the election administrator as defined in Chapter VII. - "Person" means an individual human being. - "Standard Pre Printed Pre-Prepared Ballot Election" shall means an election in which the candidates file prior to the election and are included on a printed ballot that is distributed to the voters at the polling location(s) on election day. - "Standard Pre Printed Pre-Prepared Ballot Election with the Vote By Mail Component" shall means an election in which the candidates file prior to the election and are included on a printed ballot that is distributed to and voted by the voters either at: 1) the polling location(s) on election day or 2) or via the U.S. mail or alternative delivery service. - "Provisional Ballot" means a ballot cast by a voter whose eligibility to vote in the election cannot be determined at the time the vote is cast.
-The voter's eligibility will be verified at a later date pursuant to methods specified in the Election Procedures and the ballot will be processed subject to the outcome of the verification process. - "Proxy" voting shall means the written or verbal authorizing of one person to act (vote) for another as an agent or substitute, (e.g." I hereby authorize to cast a vote for in my place.") - "Recount" means counting the votes cast again for a particular contest or for the entire election to determine if the original vote tally is accurate. - "Town Hall Same Day Election Format" shall means an election in which the candidates are nominated and the voting takes place on the same day and at the same general location. - "Stakeholder" means a person who, pursuant to the Neighborhood Council's by-laws is eligible to be a candidate and/or vote in the Neighborhood Council's governing board election. - "Absentee of Vote By Mail Ballot" shall means a ballot that is voted and placed in a sealed envelope, which is then delivered to the election official via the U.S. mail, private courier or hand delivery. cast in which the voter is not present.
-This can include "vote by mail" or ballots that are carried into the polling location by another person.
-This does not include proxy voting.
+Electioneering is an aspect of campaigning but is generally understood to mean the activities targeted at voters when they are engaged in arriving to the polling place or in the actual act of voting.

+"Third Party Arbitrator" means the person(s) or organization selected to review and issue final findings relative to a Challenge filed against the election.
+This person(s) or organization shall not be the Third Party Election Administrator.

+"Third Party Election Administrator" means the person(s) or organization responsible for conducting the actual election.
+Duties include, but are not limited to, setting up and managing the polling location(s), checking in voters, distributing and receiving ballots, tabulating the votes, announcing the election results, and securing the election materials.

+"Election Procedures" mean the written procedures and methods adopted by a Neighborhood Council, consistent with their by-laws and approved by the Department of Neighborhood Empowerment, that are used to conduct the Neighborhood Council's governing board member elections.

+"Person" means an individual human being.

+"Pre-Prepared Ballot Election" means an election in which the candidates file prior to the election and are included on a printed ballot that is distributed to the voters at the polling location(s) on election day.

+"Pre-Prepared Ballot Election with the Vote By Mail Component" means an election in which the candidates file prior to the election and are included on a printed ballot that is distributed to and voted by the voters either at: 1) the polling location(s) on election day or 2) or via the U.S. mail or alternative delivery service.

+"Provisional Ballot" means a ballot cast by a voter whose eligibility to vote in the election cannot be determined at the time the vote is cast.
+The voter's eligibility will be verified at a later date pursuant to methods specified in the Election Procedures and the ballot will be processed subject to the outcome of the verification process.

+"Proxy" voting means the written or verbal authorizing of one person to act (vote) for another as an agent or substitute, (e.g." I hereby authorize to cast a vote for in my place.")

+"Recount" means counting the votes cast again for a particular contest or for the entire election to determine if the original vote tally is accurate.

+"Same Day Election Format" means an election in which the candidates are nominated and the voting takes place on the same day and at the same general location.

+"Stakeholder" means a person who, pursuant to the Neighborhood Council's by-laws is eligible to be a candidate and/or vote in the Neighborhood Council's governing board election.

-"Write-In Candidate" means a candidate that is not incuded on the pre-prepared printed ballot but for whom voters may cast a vote by writing in the candidate's name in the appropriate space provided on the ballot.
+"Vote-By-Mail Ballot" means a ballot that is voted and placed in a sealed envelope, which is then delivered to the election official via the U.S. mail, private courier or hand delivery.
+"Write-In Candidate" means a candidate who is not included on the pre-prepared printed ballot but for whom voters may cast a vote by writing in the candidate's name in the appropriate space provided on the ballot.